rimamehr/kickstarter-analysis/README_kickstarter.md

 - Based on our analysis of the theater category we can conclude that May/June is the best month for launching a successful kickstarter project and the success rapidly drops towards the end of the year.

-- The launch date has very minimal affect on the failure or cancelation of a project and it says pretty consistent throughtout the year.
+- The launch date has very minimal affect on the failure or cancelation of a project and it stays pretty consistent throughtout the year.

 ### What can you conclude about the Outcomes based on Goals?